Can I Recycle My Old Lawnmower?

 Regardless of the size, style, and brand of lawn mower you use, it will eventually need to be replaced.
-So, instead of leaving your lawnmower to rot in your garage, why not bring it into a recycling center to get some money for it?
+So, instead of leaving your outdated lawnmower in your garage, consider bringing it into Cohen for lawnmower recycling.

 Thanks to technological upgrades, newer and better models are being released each year.
 Your upgraded lawn mower will also most likely be environmentally friendly, in terms of both exhaust output and recyclability.

 Should I Take Apart My Lawn Mower Before I Bring It In?